hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/03_peak_calling_macs.md

 ### Modeling the shift size
-As we showed previously, the tag density around a true binding site should show a bimodal enrichment pattern.
+The tag density around a true binding site should show a bimodal enrichment pattern.
 MACS takes advantage of this bimodal pattern to empirically model the shifting size to better locate the precise binding sites.

 ![model](../img/model.png)